Physics-informed graph neural networks for flow field estimation in carotid arteries: Experiments and results

 \section{Experiments and results}

 All neural networks were implemented in Python using PyTorch~\cite{PaszkeGross2019} and PyTorch Geometric~\cite{FeyLenssen2019}, had approximately 1 million trainable parameters and were trained on an NVIDIA A100 (40 GB) GPU for 1000 epochs using Adam optimiser (learning rate $8 \cdot 10^{-4}$ with exponential decay of 0.9955) with gradient clipping.
 Training PointNet++ took 11:13 s per epochs compared to 19:20 s for the equivariant SE-PointNet++.
 Runtime overhead of the physics-informed loss regularisation was negligible.
 The regularised Wasserstein distance computation (see Section~\ref{sec:wasserstein}) was implemented via GeomLoss~\cite{FeydySejourne2019}.
 We evaluated our neural networks via cross-validation.
-Our implementation is publicly available.\footnote{\texttt{github.com/sukjulian} (coming soon)}
+Our implementation is publicly available.\footnote{\href{https://github.com/sukjulian/physics-informed-gnn}{github.com/sukjulian/physics-informed-gnn}}

-We partitioned the 282 subject-specific 4D flow MRI measurements ten-fold into 254 training and 28 evaluation samples, so that all subjects appeared in exactly one evaluation split (excluding two remainders).
-Left and right carotid artery of the same subject were considered separate samples, but we made sure that both were contained in the same fold.
+We partitioned the 282 subject-specific 4D flow MRI measurements ten{10}-fold into 254 training and 28 evaluation samples, so that all subjects appeared in exactly one evaluation split (excluding two remainders).
+Left and right carotid artery of the same subject were considered separate samples, but we made sure that both were contained in the same fold. {For training curves, see Appendix~\ref{app:convergence}.}